Updated: April 3, 2023 - 8 min read

 Naturally, as a product manager, you want to be proud of what you’re building.
 Ideally, your product should be innovative and truly valuable for the people using it, and it should make a genuine impact on the world.

 If the product doesn’t tick these boxes, it’s a solid reason to leave a PM gig.
-In fact, 46 of product managers in our poll mention exactly this being the reason they quit.
+In fact, 46 of the product managers in our poll say this is a reason for quitting.

 #3 Lack of Clarity in Your Role